Online Learning Course Global Education – The Citizenship Dimension

 Organised by the North-South Centre of the Council of Europe, in collaboration with The Network University, this free four-week online course explores new ways of understanding and promoting active citizenship from the contexts and perspectives of the participants.

-The course has been designed to complement the Global Education Guidelines, a pedagogical tool for educators and policy makers to understand and implement global education, and share with a wider audience concepts and approaches promoted by the North-South Centre’s Global Education programme.
+The course taking place from 4th February to 3rd March 2019, has been designed to complement the Global Education Guidelines, a pedagogical tool for educators and policy makers to understand and implement global education, and share with a wider audience concepts and approaches promoted by the North-South Centre’s Global Education programme.